Storj¶

 CLI examples¶

-The uplink tool supports standard object storage operations:
+The uplink tool supports standard object storage operations.
+Use the sj:// protocol for buckets.

-# Upload a local file to a bucket
+# Upload a local file with a custom expiration date

 API examples¶